guidorice/devblog/src/pages/points-within-polygons/index.md

 performance gains with WASM if the cost of serialization is greater than the benefits gained by doing the computation in WASM.

-That said, WASM brings other benefits such as consistent performance, no garbage collection hiccups, and a fast-loading binary format.
-Rust of course brings it's type safety and other benefits.
+That said, WASM brings [other benefits](https://webassembly.org/) such as predictable behavior, no garbage collection hiccups, and a fast-loading binary format.
+Rust of course brings it's type safety and other developer benefits.

 <div id="next-steps-and-optimizations"></div>